 We’ll send your contacts an email that you design.

 Add or remove a tag

-We'll add or remove a tag to contacts.
+We'll add a tag to contacts or remove it.

-All the actions and rules you can use are in the side panel in the Customer Journey builder.
+All the rules and actions you can use are in the side panel in the Customer Journey builder.
 If you need to move the side panel out of the way, click Hide.
 Whenever you’re ready to use the side panel again, click Show Actions.